pelithne/k8s/workshop.md

 **Note: The repo you imported is the "original" repo, which does not have any of the changes you made before, so you start from "scratch".**

 You can edit the file in your browser by selecting **edit** in the top toolbar.
-Scroll down in the file, and change
+Scroll down in the file, and change.

 ````bash
 image: microsoft/azure-vote-front:v1